McGwire on Hall of Fame ballot for sixth time

 Mark McGwire’s story contains so much more than that.
 But on the field, McGwire was undeniably a star.

 “I still tell him that it was an honor and pleasure to play with him,” said Albert Pujols, the man who took over for McGwire at first base for the St. Louis Cardinals.

-McGwire is one of 36 players on the 2014 Baseball Writers’ Association of America ballot for the Class of 2014 at the National Baseball Hall of Fame and Museum.
-McGwire returns to the BBWAA ballot for the eighth year after receiving 16.9 percent of the vote in 2013.
+McGwire is one of 34 players on the 2015 Baseball Writers’ Association of America ballot for the Class of 2015 at the National Baseball Hall of Fame and Museum.
+McGwire returns to the BBWAA ballot for the ninth year after receiving votes on 11.0 percent of ballots in 2014.